 SSC CGL Combined Graduate Level Selection Process & Exam Pattern

-The Selection of the candidates will be made based on written Examination will be conducted in four tiers as indicated below:
+The Computer Based Examination will be conducted in two tiers as indicated below:

 SSC CGL Recruitment Tier 1: Exam Pattern